These Animals Are the Stuff of Nightmares but They Can Actually Be Found All Around Us

 Scientists estimate Greenland Sharks live at least 250 years, with one remarkable specimen believed to be 400 years old!
 Imagine a creature that’s been swimming since the 1600s.
 Unlike their more aggressive counterparts, Greenland Sharks move slowly, almost drifting through the icy Arctic waters.
 Their unique biology and longevity make them a marvel of nature.
 Why don’t we hear more about these fascinating creatures during Shark Week?
 They’re proof that not all sharks are killers—some are just quietly keeping the ocean in balance.

-There's more worth seeing on the next page
+More curated content on the next page

 You May Like

-There's more worth seeing on the next page
+More curated content on the next page